September 2018 – February 2021

 ESHA’s main role in the GEM project is dissemination of deliverables (see above).

-In line with regulations set by the European Union all project materials that are delivered will be free of cost and for use to the benefit of the (schooling) community as a whole.
-As the project progresses resources can be downloaded from the Gender Equality Matters website: www.genderequalitymatters.eu.
+In line with regulations set by the European Union all project materials are free of cost and for use to the benefit of the (schooling) community as a whole.
+Resources can be downloaded from the Gender Equality Matters website: www.genderequalitymatters.eu.